 How Can You Ensure That You Are Getting Both?

 As the creator of the hybrid positioning system, Skyhook locates devices using Wi-Fi, GNSS and Cell Signals, ensuring that connected devices can be located in all environments, even when offline.We never take a single location signal at face value.
 We always combine and cross-reference all available location signals using our patented technology, and quarantine unreliable data points.

 Source - In the adtech industry, IP address is the standard source of location data, but it is often incorrectly positioned by IP location providers.
 These providers rely on Internet topology to assign large blocks of IP addresses to postal code centroids.
 We request IP addresses from users so we can reposition them, if necessary.
 Native location from users’ mobile devices is preferable because it’s typically sourced from GPS and Wi-Fi.

 Recency - Whenever possible, Skyhook differentiates between the timestamp of an ad request and the timestamp of the last location scan by the device receiving the ad request.
 The same location observation is often used for many ad requests on the same device, resulting in many duplicate location samples.
 This is why we ask for our customers to collect and submit the timestamp of the location observation.

 Reliability - Our system devalues lat/longs with 7 or more decimal places, because that level of precision requires differential correction methods not found in typical mobile devices.
 Too many decimal places in a lat/long indicates the location may be fabricated.

 How Skyhook Defines Precise Location

 When it comes to location, it is not enough to have just precision or just accuracy.
-As we demonstrated, there is a significant difference between the two, and having both location accuracy and precision helps to determine the best location possible for your campaigns, and to leverage this information for enhanced user intelligence in the form of Personas.
+As we demonstrated, there is a significant difference between the two, and having both location accuracy and precision helps to determine the best location possible for your campaigns, and to leverage this information for enhanced user intelligencewith the help of location based insights.